 Robert Wood Johnson Foundation Community Health Leaders

 The Robert Wood Johnson Foundation Community Health Leaders program was designed to provide recognition for the contributions community health leaders make to achieving RWJF's mission and goals and to enhance the capacity of these individuals to have a more permanent and widespread impact on health care problems.The program annually honors 10 individuals who have made significant contributions to improving the health and health care of their communities.
 Each Community Health Leader receives an award in the amount of $125,000.
-Twenty thousand dollars goes directly to the leader to recognize past accomplishments and $105,000 goes to the leader's organization to support the continuation of and enhancement of the leader's work.
-The purpose of this project is to support Peace4Kids, the organizational home for 2008 Community Health Leader, Zaid Gayle, who will serve as the project director.Peace4Kids provides creative educational courses, field trips, mentorship, and other developmental activities to at-risk youth and those in foster care.
-These activities are designed to assist the youth in developing the life skills they need to transition from the foster care system to adulthood successfully.
-The Community Health Leader award will enable Peace4Kids to: expand its services to approximately 50 percent more youth; develop an evaluation and outcome measure and set better benchmarks for the program; and enhance the space where program activities are conducted.
+Twenty thousand dollars goes directly to the leader to recognize past accomplishments and $105,000 goes to an organization designated by the leader to support the continuation of and enhancement of the leader's work.
+This award supports Shape Up RI, the organizational home of 2009 Community Health Leader, Rajiv Kumar.Shape Up RI is a statewide exercise and weight loss challenge founded on the belief that the solution to healthy living lies in the power of teamwork and peer support.
+This annual health campaign encourages Rhode Islanders to pursue healthy lifestyles through increased physical activity and better nutrition.
+Participants compete on teams and track their weight, exercise hours, and/or pedometer steps over several weeks.
+The spring challenge is 12 weeks long while the summer challenge lasts 8 weeks.Project staff will now diversify participation and enhance program retention of minority participants in Shape UP RI.
+This award will therefore support a minority recruitment campaign to increase minority participation in the 2010 fitness challenge by 1500 enrollees, a 50 percent increase from 2009 enrollment.
+Staff will implement a new marketing initiative, enrollment scholarships, and diversity training for participating employers as a means of achieving the project's goals.

 Amount Awarded $105,000.00